cb-ci/ci-backupandrestore/README.md

 This repository provides a set of scripts and tools for backing up and restoring CloudBees CI on a Kubernetes environment (like AWS EKS) using AWS S3 for storage.

-**Bandwidth Warning:**
-* Copying large .tar files locally (your laptop) and back to S3 will be slow.
-I recommend running the [backup.sh](backup.sh) script and S3 copy operation directly from an EC2 VM inside the same AWS VPC/subnet for max speed.

 ## Overview